MEd in Educational, School, and Counseling Psychology with Emphasis in Mental Health Practices in Schools

 - 3.0 or better grade point average in the last 60 hours of baccalaureate coursework

 - TOEFL score: Minimum 580 (paper) or 92 (ibt).
 Applies to non-native English speaking applicants only.
 If the non-native English-speaking applicant has successfully completed one year of full-time post-secondary (college-level) study in a country where English is the native language within the past two years, then the TOEFL is waived .

 - Complete the online Graduate Admissions application.

 - As part of the submission process, applicants are required to upload UNOFFICIAL copies of all transcripts to the online application.
 NOTE: If you are accepted by our academic program, you will then be asked to provide official copies of all transcripts to: Graduate School, University of Missouri, 210 Jesse Hall, Columbia, Missouri 65211.

 - Three letters of recommendation will need to be submitted via the online application.
 Each recommender will receive directions on how to submit the recommendation once you have entered their contact information in the application system.

 - You must also provide the following supplementary materials: Personal Statement and Vita/Résumé via the online online Graduate Admissions application.
 In your statement describe:

 - Your previous/current experience serving in a teaching, helping or counseling role,

 - How these interests and career objectives have developed, and

 - If your native language is other than English, the Test of English as a Foreign Language (TOEFL) is required.
-Please send this to the Office of Graduate Studies using school code 6875.
+Please send this to the Graduate School using school code 6875.